- Transfer Tax Implications of Life Insurance and GSTT

 The GSTT can be expensive because it is applied in addition to federal estate or gift taxes.
 Also, life insurance could involve the payment of policy proceeds on the life of a relative who named a younger relative as beneficiary.
 The GSTT could be applied as a gift to the younger relative while the older relative is still alive.
 However, if the younger relative’s parents are deceased when the transfer occurs, the child could avoid having to pay the GSTT.

-“When dealing with estate tax, generation skipping taxes and other forms of estate tax planning, the professional should remember that the statue of limitations often works when the discovery of the mistake was made rather when the work was done,” said Gary B. Sutherland, CEO, CIC, North American Professional Liability Insurance Agency (NAPLIA).
+“When dealing with estate tax, generation skipping taxes and other forms of estate tax planning, the professional should remember that the statute of limitations often works when the discovery of the mistake was made rather when the work was done,” said Gary B. Sutherland, CEO, CIC, North American Professional Liability Insurance Agency (NAPLIA).

 Life Insurance Quotes